ctngo/StackoverflowUsersApp/README.md

 # Coding Challenge Android

 Clicking on a user listing should open the page for that user's profile.
 I tried to make the design similar to how user info is shown on Stackoverflow questions.
 I used a RecyclerView to display the data (the first page of Stackoverflow users).
 I started writing the app using HttpUrlConnection and AsyncTask to access the Stackoverflow API.
 Then I refactored it to use Volley for caching functionality instead.
 To further improve the app, I would want to add unit tests and convert the activity to be an activity using a single fragment, so the fragment can be used elsewhere.
 I would also want to specify more layouts for different devices and improve the UI.
+If there were a need for more calls to the StackOverflow API endpoint, I would create an access token for it.

 ## Technical Requirements